luluzhou1/alinush.github.io/_includes/refs.md

 [^CD17e]: **SCRAPE: Scalable Randomness Attested by Public Entities**, by Ignacio Cascudo and Bernardo David, *in Cryptology ePrint Archive, Report 2017/216*, 2017, [[URL]](https://eprint.iacr.org/2017/216)

 [^CD20]: **ALBATROSS: publicly AttestabLe BATched Randomness based On Secret Sharing**, by Ignacio Cascudo and Bernardo David, *in Cryptology ePrint Archive, Report 2020/644*, 2020, [[URL]](https://eprint.iacr.org/2020/644)

+[^CD98]: **Zero-knowledge proofs for finite field arithmetic, or: Can zero-knowledge be for free?**, by Cramer, Ronald and Damgård, Ivan, *in Advances in Cryptology --- CRYPTO '98*, 1998

 [^CDGplus18]: **The Wonderful World of Global Random Oracles**, by Jan Camenisch and Manu Drijvers and Tommaso Gagliardoni and Anja Lehmann and Gregory Neven, *in Cryptology ePrint Archive, Report 2018/165*, 2018, [[URL]](https://eprint.iacr.org/2018/165)